kwertyops/byte-of-python/src/animation.md

     # animation loop
     while True:
-        # when mouse is pressed, draw a circle of radius 0.02 at the mouse location
+        # when mouse is clicked, draw a circle of radius 0.02 at the mouse location
-        if dudraw.mouse_is_pressed():
+        if dudraw.mouse_clicked():
             dudraw.filled_circle(dudraw.mouse_x(), dudraw.mouse_y(), 0.02)
         # pause for 200th of a second
         dudraw.show(50)